marcdavyalz/merkarto-landing/README.md

 # merkarto-landing
-A landing page for the new billions dollar startup
+A landing page for the new bd startup ( connect investor with the african public and private assets)